wpdas/near-social-bridge/README.md

 [![Downloads](https://img.shields.io/npm/dt/near-social-bridge.svg?style=for-the-badge&colorB=000000)](https://www.npmjs.com/package/near-social-bridge)
 ![Tests](https://near-social-bridge-tests.vercel.app/api/tests-passing)

 This library allows you to create a common application using ReactJS and use it inside a BOS Component.
-Therefore, the BOS Component talks to the React application and vice versa, making it possible to consume Discovery API resources within the React application.
+Therefore, the BOS Component talks to the React application and vice versa, making it possible to consume the [Blockchain Operating System](https://docs.near.org/bos/overview#) resources within the React application.

-Library intended only for applications that will run within [BOS](https://near.org/)

 ## Lib Tests